 Trauma victims with post-traumatic stress disorder often experience sleep difficulties due to a constant state of alertness or in trying to avoid nightmares or terrifying dreams.
 These triggers can lead to extreme irritability or anger which can be compounded by consistent exposure to traumatic events or memories.

 Post-traumatic stress disorder is a condition that many people suffer from.
 It's not biased

 towards any particular group, though certain individuals such as those who have

 experienced combat, natural disasters, or who have been exposed to trauma as a child will be more likely to develop the condition.

 Can West Virginia Patients Use Medical Marijuana to Help with PTSD?

 Medical marijuana may help with many of the symptoms caused by PTSD.

-There are many cases where individuals suffering from PTSD reported significant reductions in anxiety levels amongst other positive effects such as improved sleep patterns and even improved social interactions.
+In many cases, individuals suffering from PTSD reported significant reductions in anxiety levels amongst other positive effects such as improved sleep patterns and social interactions.